Detailed guides to painful problems, treatments & more

 Painful Lessons

-Paul Ingraham • 7m read
+Paul Ingraham • 15m read

 I cringe when I think back on my first several years as a massage therapist, selling myself to patients as a chronic pain troubleshooter.
 I knew less than John Snow, less than nothing — my mind was cluttered with simplistic misconceptions that I had to actively clean up over the years.
+It was a good example of how ignorance is less the absence of knowledge, and more the illusion of it, like a cuckoo bird laying its own eggs in other bird’s nests.

-Everything listed here today is something that I am now quite sure of, the major concepts I now more or less take for granted after twenty years of constantly investigating the legitimacy of popular ideas about treating painful problems.
+Everything listed here today is something that I am now fairly sure of, the major concepts I now more or less take for granted after twenty years of constantly investigating the legitimacy of popular ideas about treating painful problems.
 The highest certainty, and the greatest importance.

 Some disclaimers